Looking for car stereos?Start shopping

 Removal techniques vary for the rear deck speakers (Crutchfield Research Photo)

 The Crown Vic's rear speakers are located in the spacious rear deck.
 Ford took full advantage of the space and installed a set of factory 6x8 speakers back there.
-You can replace them with same-size aftermarket speakers, or go with 5-1/4" models mounted in the free brackets included with your speaker purchase.
+You can replace them with same-size aftermarket speakers, or go with 5-1/4" models mounted in brackets.

 Tools needed: Phillips screwdriver, panel tool, 18mm socket, ratchet, and extension (varies by model).